rrwick/Addivox/docs/docs/installation_macos.md

 Do not remove `Addivox.app` after the AUv3 plugin appears in your DAW.
 If you move the app to a different location or delete it, macOS may no longer be able to find the AUv3 plugin.

-If you use Logic Pro, GarageBand or MainStage, start with the AUv3 version by installing `Addivox.app`.
-Only install `Addivox.component` as well if your DAW does not find the AUv3 version, or if you need the older Audio Unit v2 format for an existing project.
-Installing both is not harmful, but some DAWs may show two Addivox entries with very similar names, which can be confusing.

 ### Plugins